QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

             print('Error.
 Returned None')
         return None

-In general it's better to be specific
+In general, it's better to be specific